mdavoodi/www/source/blog/2015-10-26-vault-cubbyhole-principles.md

 * If an application fails and it (or its container) is restarted, it may see an out-of-date `temp` token in its environment.

-Additionally, it may be difficult or impossible to configure the application launcher or management system to perform this functionality, especially without writing a framework, executor, or other large chunk of code.
+Additionally, it may be difficult or impossible to configure the provisioning and/or orchestration system to perform this functionality, especially without writing a framework, executor, or other large chunk of code.

-As a result, this is a conceptually easy approach but can be difficult to execute.
+As a result, this is a conceptually easy approach but can be difficult to implement.
 Often, a hybrid approach with a push model and pull or coprocess model will be the right approach.

 #### Pulling